Unikernel-Systems/unikernel.org/blog/_posts/2016-05-17-halvm-cyberchaff.md

 To impair this step of the attack, CyberChaff introduces hundreds (or thousands) of false, lightweight nodes on the network.
-These hosts are indistinguishable from real hosts, when scanned by the attacker, and are each implemented as their own HaLVM unikernel.
-See the diagram below, where green nodes are the real hosts and the orange nodes are HaLVM CyberChaff nodes.
+These hosts are indistinguishable from real hosts when scanned by the attacker, and are each implemented as their own HaLVM unikernel.
+See the diagram below where green nodes are the real hosts and the orange nodes are HaLVM CyberChaff nodes.
 This means that an attacker is faced with a huge surface area of potential decoys, which mask the real hosts.
 If they scan one of the decoys, an alarm goes off.
 If they try to interact with one of the decoys, via HTTP or some other protocol, an alarm goes off.
-IT staff are notified of the intrusion, and can counterattack as they wish.
+IT staff are notified of the intrusion, and can react as they wish.
 Further, since each CyberChaff node is a unikernel, and their only purpose is to look like a real system, there is nothing to actually gain access to!
 Even if the attacker manages to find a flaw in the CyberChaff software, all they will have gained access to is a